How Spring Tune-Ups Save Money and Make Your Car Safer

 Statistics from a study show that many people drive without realizing that parts of the car need attention:

 9% need to replace their license plate lights

 21% do not inflate their tires properly

 16% need to replace their tires

 11% have damaged tires

 80% have tires that are not suitable for driving

 85% have problems from minor to major, including low oil, frayed belts, clogged air filter, and battery cable issues.

 After winter has passed

-If it snows regularly, your municipality may use salt to combat ice.
+If it snows regularly where you live, your municipality may use salt to combat ice.
 The salt is corrosive to the metal in your car.
 Before venturing out more in the good weather, visit a car wash to remove the salt.
-If left on, you may develop rust, particularly around the area around the car-wells.
+If left on, you may develop rust, particularly around the area around the car wheel wells.